Tuesday June 4, 2019

 Apart from its benefits, social media apps could also be very harmful.
 These apps could lead to high-security breaches if they are not properly validated for their security.

-Apart from this improper functioning of these apps in any aspects could affect the business of thousands of people depending upon these apps for their business needs.
+Apart from this improper functioning of these apps in any aspect could affect the business of thousands of people depending upon these apps for their business needs.

-Hence Proper Testing of Social Media Application is very important.
+Hence Proper Testing of Social Media applications is very important.

 Here is a sneak peek into how to test social media apps.

 Why is it important to Test Social Media?

 According to Statista – “Number of worldwide users is expected to reach some 3.02 billion monthly active social media users by 2021.”

 Such a large podium definitely needs to be secure and provide a seamless experience to all its users.
 Hence it is very important to test these applications for their efficient and effective working.

 Types of Social Media Testing